vistadataproject/documents/va-monograph-2019/convert-word-to-adoc.md

     https://github.com/vistadataproject/documents/blob/master/va-monograph-2019/va_monograph_2018a.adoc

- ## Getting started with Asciidoc features
+ ## Getting started with Asciidoc: auto-section numbering and table of contents
- The first thing you will want to do is get all the section numbering auto-generated, as well as table of contents.
-Do do this add:
+ The first thing you will want to do is get all the section numbering and table of contents auto-generated.
+Do do this you will need to make sure sections are tagged at the appropriate level (=Title ==Section ===SubSection ====SubSubSection...)  then put at the top of the document:

  ``
 :toc:

-:toclevels: 4
+``
+and
+``
 :sectnums:
 ``